All the Quiet Places

 All the Quiet Places is the story of what can happen when every adult in a person’s life has been affected by colonialism; it tells of the acute separation from culture that can occur even at home in a loved familiar landscape.
 Its narrative power relies on the unguarded, unsentimental witness provided by Eddie.

 “All the Quiet Places is the kind of novel that works its way into your soul.
 Essentially, it’s a tale of childhood, all the wonders and tragedies, that befall a young boy on an Okanagan Reserve in the middle of the last century.
 Familiar, yet unique, Eddie’s story will captivate the reader.
 The best compliment I could bestow on this book is. . .
 I wish it was one or two chapters longer.
-I wanted more.” —Drew Hayden Taylor, author of Chasing Painted Horses
+I wanted more.” —Drew Hayden Taylor is from the Curve Lake First Nation and is the author of many books including Chasing Painted Horses

 “On par with the brilliance of James Welch’s Winter in The Blood and Ruby Slipperjack’s Little Voice, Brian Thomas Isaac has given us a startling read that’ll live wire your soul and haunt you for a good long while.
 Pure brilliance.
-Wow.” —Richard Van Camp, author of The Lesser Blessed and Moccasin Square Gardens
+Wow.” —Richard Van Camp is the author of The Lesser Blessed and Moccasin Square Gardens